If your child is absent from school, please telephone or text the school office. Landline: 07 862 7172 Office mobile: 021 277 3214

 Currently we have satellite classes at Miller Avenue School (MAS), Paeroa College and Te Aroha Primary School (TAPS).

 A school concert is held towards the end of the fourth term each year.
 This is the one event nearly all of our whānau/family attend, largely due to the huge catchment area we have.
 Whānau/family ‘bring a plate’ and the evening is always a joyful celebration of the school year and students achievements.

 Parents and caregivers are asked to inform the school if their child is unwell and will not be attending school that day.

 If children becomes sick during the day, parents will be contacted and asked to come and collect them.

 If a child requires immediate medical assistance during the school day, first aid will be administered, and/or the child may be taken to the local medical centre.
 Parents/caregivers will be contacted at the earliest opportunity by the office team.

 Most staff at school are fully trained First Aiders and annual updates are part of the professional development programme of the school.

-Our senior students take part in a range of Special Olympics sporting events, both skill based and competitive, throughout the year.
+Throughout the year our senior students take part in a range of Special Olympics sporting events.
 The senior school PE and lunchtime sports calendar reflects the termly focus of these events.